SerovMihail/testcafe-template/README.md

-# How to setup dependencies?
+# How to install dependencies?

 Run command in terminal
 ```
 npm i
 ```

-# How to start tests from command line
+# How to start tests from the command line

 Run command in terminal
 ```